 Sometimes, expats-to-be are a little skeptical as far as life in Jeddah is concerned.
 Both the extreme climate and the rules that regulate public behavior make living there seem somewhat off-putting to the outsider.
-However, while expatriate life in Jeddah is indeed a bit quiet, it is far from dull.
+However, while Jeddah can indeed be a bit quiet, it is far from dull.

 If partying isn’t your cup of tea, the compounds offer plenty of other opportunities for socializing.
-Particularly expat women living in Jeddah are often grateful for the new circle of friends they provide.
-Since many women are traveling spouses without a work permit, they can spend much of the day together, e.g. to organize a club based on mutual interests.
-Compound life in Jeddah offers the chance to find a language-learning partner for Arabic classes, other music lovers for an a cappella ensemble, or whatever you want.
-Nonetheless, it’s important to get out of the compound every now and then, to avoid a sudden case of “cabin fever”.
+Expat women living in Jeddah are often particularly grateful for the social opportunities they provide.
+Since many women are traveling spouses without a work permit, they can spend much of the day together.
+Compound life in Jeddah also offers the chance to find a language-learning partner for Arabic classes, other music lovers for an a cappella ensemble, or whatever you need or desire.
+Nonetheless, it’s important to get out of the compound every now and then, to avoid a sudden case of ‘cabin fever’.

 In comparison to Riyadh, Jeddah has the advantage of being located on the beautiful Red Sea coast.
 Sports enthusiasts living in Jeddah’s expat circles will rejoice.
 In addition to golfing and horse riding, fishing, sailing, water skiing, and wind surfing are all practiced here.
 Ask at the marina, a beach club, or a private seaside resort where you can find the best offers for your favorite sport.
-Just like compounds, a few resorts cater to well-off foreigners living in Jeddah: here expatriate women can shed the abaya to play beach volleyball or bronze in the sun.
+Just like compounds, a few resorts cater to well-off foreigners living in Jeddah.
+Here expatriate women can shed the abaya to play beach volleyball or bronze in the sun.
 While you are living in Jeddah, you should try diving at least once.
-Even though the area suffers from some pollution, the Red Sea still has a fascinating eco-system: among the coral reefs, you might spot a whaleshark, a manta ray, or a triggerfish.
+Even though the area suffers from some pollution, the Red Sea still possesses a fascinating eco-system.
+Among the coral reefs, you might spot a whale shark, a manta ray, or a triggerfish.

 When it comes to cultural life in Jeddah, you should remember to check out the city’s many consulates.
-They often host cultural evenings and festivities, such as a party for Queen Elizabeth II’s Diamond Jubilee at the British Consulate or the 2011 Asian Film Festival organized by the Japanese, Sri Lankan, and Brunei Consulates.
-Occasionally, international companies based in Jeddah come up with promotional events that are accessible to the public.
-For instance, Lufthansa recently invited to the German-Bavarian Food Festival – just without the traditional beer and roast pork (which would obviously not be halal).
+They often host cultural evenings and festivities.
+Occasionally, international companies based in Jeddah also have promotional events that are accessible to the public.
+For instance, fashion launches and cooking shows, as well as sponsored activities for families and kids, are perennial favorites.

-Going out to enjoy a good dinner is really popular among those living in Jeddah: some people like to quip that dining and shopping are Saudi Arabia’s national hobbies.
+Going out to enjoy a good dinner is very popular among those living in Jeddah: some people like to quip that dining and shopping are Saudi Arabia’s national hobbies.
 For both, there are lots of opportunities in Jeddah.
-Fans of international cuisines will find various restaurants in Jeddah: Chinese, French, Indian, Indonesian, Japanese, Lebanese, Thai, Turkish, and US American meals are within easy reach.
+Fans of international cuisines new to the city will find plenty of options: Chinese, French, Indian, Indonesian, Japanese, Lebanese, Mexican, Thai, Turkish, and US American meals are within easy reach.
 Of course, you should make sure to taste some seafood specialties as well.

-But life in Jeddah has a lot more going on than its many delicious eateries: pay an early visit to the local fish market; explore the Corniche with its numerous open-air sculptures; take your kids to a theme park or an ice rink (!); stroll through a souq in Al-Balad, the old center of town; or book a guided camping trip to the Arabian Desert.
-If you really need a break from living in Jeddah once in a while, Istanbul and Dubai are just a short flight away.
+But Jeddah has a lot more going on than its many delicious eateries.
+Although the city may revel in the glories and landmarks of its ancient past, the construction boom, which is still going strong as of 2016, means that there are constantly new things to do and try.
+You can pay an early visit to the local fish market, explore the Corniche with its numerous open-air sculptures, or take your kids to a theme park or an ice rink.
+You can also stroll through a souq in Al-Balad, the old center of town, or book a guided camping trip to the Arabian Desert.
+If you really need a break from living in Jeddah once in a while, Istanbul or Dubai is just a short flight away.